muratukel/8WeekSQLChallange/Case Study #3/B. Data Analysis Questions.md

 	from ranking as r
 	left join plans as p on p.plan_id = r.plan_id;
 ```
-### 5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?
+### 6. What is the number and percentage of customer plans after their initial free trial?

 ```sql
 with rank_number_trial as